Neyami/Custom-Nightvision-Flashlight/README.md

 Adds customizable flashlight and nightvision
+Edit flcolors.txt to add/remove colors.

 # Commands
 .flashlight
+.flashlight help - Prints information about the command to console
-.flashlight color - Toggles the flashlight.
+.flashlight color - Toggles the flashlight with the chosen color from the list.
 Default is white if no color is specified
-.flashlight help - Prints flashlight colors to console
 .flashlight list - Prints flashlight colors to console
 .flashlight r g b - Toggles the flashlight with custom RGB-values
 .flashlight random - Toggles the flashlight with random RGB